floradora101/shophubecom/exam1.md

 Basic login functionality where users can log in and get a JWT token.

 ### Backend:

 - Create POST `/auth/login` endpoint
 - Check if email and password match a user in database
 - Return a JWT token if correct
 - Hash passwords with bcrypt

 ### Frontend:

 - Create a login page with email and password fields
 - Send credentials to backend
 - Store the JWT token in localStorage
 - Redirect to cars page after successful login

 ### You need to:

 - Install JWT packages in NestJS
 - Create Auth module
 - Hash passwords (use bcrypt)
 - Create a login form in Next.js
 - Handle form submission

 ### Success:

 You can log in with test user credentials and get redirected to the cars page.

 ---

-## 📦 Task 4: Smart Booking System with Dynamic Pricing & Conflict Prevention
+## 📦 Task 4: Smart Booking System with Dynamic Pricing & Conflict Prevention - Critical thinking

 ### What to build: